 Autistic Spectrum Disorders (ASD) Including Aspergers Syndrome

-Autism, or more correctly, Autistic Spectrum Disorders (ASD), are a series of neurodevelopmental disorders characterised by repetitive behaviours, social withdrawal and communication deficits.
+Autism, or more correctly, Autistic Spectrum Disorders (ASD), are a series of neurodevelopmental disorders characterized by repetitive behaviors, social withdrawal and communication deficits.
 Patients with ASD display a wide range of cognitive ability, ranging from mental retardation to high functioning adults with an above average IQ.
 There are three main categories of ASD:

-- Autistic disorder – The diagnosis of autistic disorder is given to individuals with significant impairments in social interaction and communication as well as restricted and repetitive interests, activities and behaviours which are generally evident prior to three years of age.
+- Autism – Autistic disorder – The diagnosis of autistic disorder is given to individuals with significant impairments in social interaction and communication as well as restricted and repetitive interests, activities and behaviors which are generally evident prior to three years of age.
 There are subtypes of autism:

 - Regressive Autism: When a child appears to develop normally but then starts to lose speech and social skills, typically between the ages of 15 and 30 months.